Skip to content

 What’s it about?

 The author, a paediatric surgeon and director of clinical law, discusses the considerations of the consent process in adolescents.
-A clinical case is used to illustrate the pitfalls of neglecting to consider capacity when the principles of assessing competency alone, are applied.
+A clinical case illustrates the pitfalls of neglecting to consider capacity when the principles of assessing competency alone are applied.

 The author highlights the differences between the common law principles of Gillick competency and the Mental Capacity Act 2005 (UK).
 The main differences include:

-• The Act assumes capacity of young persons from 16 years with 2 criteria required to refute it (demonstration of impairment of the mind and evidence this impacts on their ability to decide as a consequence).
+• The Act assumes the capacity of young persons from 16 years with two criteria required to refute it (demonstration of impairment of the mind and evidence this impacts their ability to decide as a consequence).
 It mandates ‘… all practical and appropriate support’ is provided to assist decision making.

-• Gillick competency is based on analysis of the young persons’ ability to understand and assess risks.
-It is used to refute the principle from the Act that they are unable to make independent decisions (under 16 years).
+• Gillick competency is based on analysis of the young person’s ability to understand and assess risks.
+It is used to refute the Act’s principle that they cannot make independent decisions (under 16 years).

 “The threshold for a young person to establish they are competent is higher than for the same person to defend the presumption they have capacity.”